-In TandEM’s project framework, EUA will play a key role in identifying and comparing third country nationals’ (TCNs) needs and barriers to access to, and to succeed in, higher education.
+In the framework of the TandEM project, EUA will play a key role by conducting a research to identify and compare third country nationals’ (TCNs) needs and barriers to access to, and to succeed in, higher education.
 The study will provide concrete recommendations to remove barriers to access and promote the integration of TCNs into the local higher education communities of Italy, Spain, Croatia, Greece, Malta and Cyprus.

-The study method is mixed, characterized by an initial explorative survey, a desktop research and some final interviews that will give a hint of direct experiences and narrative to the research.
+The study method will be mixed, characterized by a survey, a desktop research and some interviews.

-The first survey will identify major gaps and strengths in the ongoing integration of TCNs and refugees, focusing on potential solutions and/or what is lacking to overcome these challenges.
+The first survey will identify major gaps and good practices of the ongoing integration processes of TCNs and refugees in partner universities, focusing on potential solutions to overcome challenges.

-The desktop research instead, will address gaps and findings of the explorative survey, confirming what barriers are typical of what country, and covering a series of interesting topics: higher education legislation (e.g. admission requirements etc.), social legislation (student support etc.), recognition practices, mapping of different TCN legal statuses and their implications for higher education access, review of existing data.
+The desktop research instead, will address gaps and findings of the explorative survey, covering a series of interesting topics: higher education legislation (e.g. admission requirements etc.), social legislation (student support etc.), recognition practices, mapping of different TCNs legal statuses and implications related to access to higher education.